Review of CPEC accord underway: Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-QUETTA: Prime Minister Imran Khan said on Saturday that his government was reviewing the China-Pakistan Economic Corridor (CPEC) agreement, promising to address Balochistan's reservations by giving the province its due share.
+QUETTA: Prime Minister Imran Khan said on Saturday that his government is reviewing China-Pakistan Economic Corridor (CPEC) agreement, promising to address Balochistan's reservations by giving the province its due share.

 He lamented that the previous experienced rulers caused damage to Pakistan and took massive loans.
 Noting that the country was currently facing financial issues, the prime minister said, “We hope that we will soon get rid of this difficulty.”

-Imran said that Pakistan’s progress was linked with the development of Balochistan.
-He further said the completion of Kachhi canal would bring an agricultural revolution in Balochistan.
-He said that of the 363 kilometre-long canal starting from Taunsa Barrage at Indus River, 281 kilometres lies in Punjab and 80 kilometres in Balochistan.
+He said that Pakistan’s progress was linked with development of Balochistan.
+Imran Khan further said the completion of Kachhi canal would bring an agricultural revolution in Balochistan.
+He said that of the 363 kilometres long canal starting from Taunsa Barrage at Indus River, 281 kilometres lies in Punjab and 80 kilometres in Balochistan.

-Later, while speaking at an event, the premier requested Balochistan Chief Minister Jam Kamal Khan to adopt the new local bodies system, which is going to be introduced in Punjab and Khyber Pakhtunkhwa.
-He said the Pakistan Tehreek-e-Insaf (PTI) managed to bag two-thirds majority in the KP as resources were allocated to the lowest tier of the government.
+Later, while speaking in an event, the premier requested Balochistan Chief Minister Jam Kamal Khan to adopt the new local bodies system which is going to be introduced in Punjab and Khyber Pakhtunkhwa.
+He said the Pakistan Tehreek-e-Insaf (PTI) managed to bag two-third majority in KP as resources were allocated to the lowest tier of the government.

 “There has been massive development in KP villages as the basic living standards of people have improved,” he said.
 Imran Khan said there is an urgent need for human development programmes in the province.